Karlie Noon: Media and science communications

 Noon has a history of science communication, hoping to open the door to STEM for people from minorities.
 She was reported in the Northern Daily Leader as saying "I want to push the idea that anybody can achieve a career in STEM, everyone has the right to equal opportunities, including young women, including young Aboriginal and Torres Strait Islander people".
 Noon has worked with the CSIRO to find candidates for the Indigenous STEM awards.
-Noon has worked to inspire other young children to engage in STEM, including indigenous people and people from lower socioeconomic groups.
+Noon has worked to inspire other young children to engage in STEM, including Indigenous people and people from lower socioeconomic groups.
 She has also advocated that women and girls are capable in science and encourages diversity in STEM.
 "Girls can absolutely do it and they can smash it just as well as any other person can."
-Noon's work has involved to encouraging indigenous people to study and work in STEM careers.
+Noon's work has involved encouraging Indigenous people to study and work in STEM careers.

 In August 2020 the Sydney Observatory appointed Noon their inaugural astronomy ambassador.